bettingonsuccess/bettingonsuccess/content/post/investing-vs-gambling.md

 Now I moonlight as a professional gambling.
 I take cash and I go to the casino and play games that for 99.99% of players is gambling because the house has a mathematical advantage.
 Now I find a way to exploit the rules of the game to gain an advantage and make money.
 The term for this is _advantage player_.
 It is like comparing someone using credit cards to overspend and pay tons of interest versus someone who uses them strategically to gain valuable points for free flights and hotel stays.

-As Brand from the \[ChooseFI\](https://www.choosefi.com) podcast would say it is about "thinking a little bit differently".
+As Brad from the \[ChooseFI\](https://www.choosefi.com) podcast would say it is about "thinking a little bit differently".